sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

 > **DISCLAIMER**: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

-This code pattern can be thought of as two distinct parts:
+This code pattern can be thought of as 4 distinct parts:

-1. A predictive model will be built using Spark within a Jupyter Notebook on IBM Watson Studio.
+1. A predictive model will be built using Modeller Flow on IBM Watson Studio.
 The model is then deployed to the Watson Machine Learning service, where it can be accessed via a REST API.

-2. A Node.js web app that allows a user to input some data to be scored against the previous model.
+2. A action developed on IBM Cloud Functions in Node.js to connect to WML service to be scored against the previous model.

+3. A ChatBot on Watson Assistant to collect the user / patient information to be socred against the previous model, thru integration on IBM Cloud Functions.

+4. Node.js app to interact to ChatBot to collect data and give the prediction of Heart Failure to the user.

 When the reader has completed this Code Pattern, they will understand how to:

-* Build a predictive model within a Jupyter Notebook on Watson Studio
+* Build a predictive model within a Modeller Flow on Watson Studio
 * Deploy the model to the IBM Watson Machine Learning service
+* Create a action on IBM Cloud to call WML service
+* Deploy a Chatbot on Watson Studio and integrate it to Cloud Functions
 * Via a Node.js app, score some data against the model via an API call to the Watson Machine Learning service

 **Sample output**